We are filling in for Sean on the Sean Hannity Radio Show.

 We are tracking a number of stories, including the vote on Capitol Hill.

-We're going to be joined by Senator Rand Paul, we hope at the bottom of the hour.
+We're going to be joined by Senator Rand Paul, we hope, at the bottom of the hour.

 He's actually on the Senate floor right now.

-Um there are numerous fatalities, 80 people injured.
+There are numerous fatalities, 80 people injured.

-It was an attack, and they have now apparently arrested a Saudi uh man who is 50 years old.
+It was an attack, and they have now apparently arrested a Saudi man who is 50 years old.

 He's apparently a doctor who is there on a permanent residence permit.